JakeVSimpson/JakeVSimpson/README.md

 My name is Jake!
 ============================================================================================================================

-I'm an electrical engineering student at the University of Waterloo with a passion for new technologies such as fintech, cryptocurrency, and DeFi.
-I'm skilled in Python, C++, Solidity, HTML, CSS, and JavaScript, and using design tools like Figma and Webflow.
-I'm committed to staying at the forefront of innovation in emerging technologies.
-I enjoy learning new things and I'm always seeking to expand my knowledge.
+I'm an Electrical Engineering student with a passion for exploring technologies like Blockchain, Web3, and AI.
+I have technical proficiency in Python, C++, Solidity, Computer Networks, and Automation, and I'm driven to expand my knowledge in the evolving landscape of software and hardware.

 * 🌍  I'm based in Waterloo, Ontario
 * 🖥️  See my portfolio at [Personal Portfolio](http://jakersimpson.com)